 70% of the time.
 "It provides a more quantifiable way of what your probability of success is, which you can use to determine if you should proceed," adds Braude.

 The future robot lawyer: how close are we?

 In short, as I wrote to you, artificial intelligence can help write legal letters or assist a human lawyer.
 But will we ever see a time of "robot law firms", or even robot judges?

 I don't think it will happen anytime soon, I'll be honest.
 But not everyone thinks like me.

-Professor Richard Susskind, who chairs the Lord Chief Justice of England's AI advisory group, says he was genuinely horrified by the idea of a computer judge in the 80s.
-Today it isn't anymore.
-Susskind points out that even before Covid "Brazil had over 100 million backlog cases".
-There is no chance that human judges and lawyers can dispose of such a load.
+Professor Richard susskind, who chairs the Lord Chief Justice of England's AI advisory group, says he was genuinely horrified by the idea of a computer judge in the 80s.
+Today he is no longer.
+Susskind points out that even before Covid, “Brazil had over 100 million backlogs of court cases.”
+There is no possibility that human judges and lawyers can dispose of such a load.